Sisonke Msimang

-Sisonke Msimang is a South African-Australian writer, activist and political analyst based in Perth, Western Australia, whose focus is on race, gender, and politics.
+Sisonke Msimang is a South African-Australian writer, activist, and political analyst based in Perth, Western Australia, whose focus is on race, gender, and politics.
 She is known for her memoir Always Another Country: A memoir of exile and home (2017) and The Resurrection of Winnie Mandela (2018), a biography of anti-apartheid activist Winnie Madikizela-Mandela.
+She was born in exile in Zambia, as her father, Mavuso Msimang, was a member of uMkhonto weSizwe, the armed wing of the African National Congress during its struggle against apartheid in South Africa.

 Early life and education

-Msimang was born in Zambia in 1974, where her South African freedom fighter father, Mavuso Msimang, had gone into exile, along with many other members of the then banned organisation the African National Congress.
+Sisonke Msimang was born in Lusaka, Zambia, where her South African freedom fighter father, Mavuso Msimang, had gone into exile, along with many other members of the then banned organisation the African National Congress (ANC).
 Her mother, Ntombi, was a Swazi accountant, and Sisonke grew up within the community in exile, along with sisters Mandla and Zeng.

 Msimang initially grew up around South African freedom fighters such as her father and great-uncle.
 Her father was a leading member of uMkhonto we Sizwe (MK), the armed wing of the African National Congress (ANC), in the 1960s, and her great-uncle was one of the founding members of the ANC.
 The family later moved to Kenya and then to Canada in 1984 when Sisonke was 10.
 Msimang completed most of her schooling in Ottawa, Canada, and her final years at the International School in Kenya as an expatriate.

-Between 1992 and 1996, Msimang earned a Bachelor of Arts in politics and communication studies at Macalester College in Saint Paul, Minnesota, and returned to South Africa in 1997.
-According to Msimang she decided to begin a career in human rights and social justice, which brought her to become an activist.
+Between 1992 and 1996, Msimang earned a Bachelor of Arts degree in politics and communication studies at Macalester College in Saint Paul, Minnesota, and returned to South Africa in 1997.
+She decided to begin a career in human rights and social justice, which led her to become an activist.

 Between 2002 and 2005, she obtained a master's degree in political science from the African Gender Institute at the University of Cape Town.